Billpack68/startup/README.md

 sequenceDiagram
     actor You
     actor Joshua
-    actor Website
-    You->>Website: Adds a link
+    You->>Server: Add a link
-    Website-->>Joshua: Adds a link to the list Joshua->>Website: Votes for the link
+    Server-->>Joshua: Add a link to the list Joshua->>Server: Vote for the link
-    Website-->>You: Adds a vote to that link
+    Server-->>You: Add a vote to that link
 ```

 ### Key features